top of page

 In her later years, Bitzy became a local truck driver in southern California and was a teamster.
 She died in April 2015 in Santa Ana, California while attempting to cross a busy street as a pedestrian.

 REAL Women in Trucking recognized Bitzy with a posthumous Queen of the Road award in 2017 as she was the inspiration for the creation of this event.
-Her Daughter Dolores accepted the award in person and remains a great friend to the REAL Women in Trucking organization to this day.
+Her Daughter Dolores accepted the award in person and remains a great friend to the REAL Women in Trucking organization.
 The video below is the daughter of Adriesue "Bitzy" Gomez accepting the award.
 She told me that when she went through her mother's final papers there was a letter that she saved that I had written to her years before and she had kept it.
-I was deeply touched and am honored to continue fighting for what she and the coalition were unable to finish.
-I want our members and supporters to fully understand the sacrifices that have been made to do this important work.
-We must continue for all those who come after us.
-We must show gratitude for Bitzy and other women of trucking history who stuck their neck out to improve this industry for all. ~ Desiree Wood
+I was deeply touched and I am honored to continue this fight for what she and the coalition were unable to finish.
+I want to thank our members and supporters for helping us keep this organization going to complete this work.

 Comments